SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Deinitialization.rst

 At the point that this happens, the ``playerOne`` variable's reference to the ``Player`` instance is broken.
-No other properties or variables are still referring to the ``Player`` instance, and so it is deallocated in order to free up its memory.
+No other properties or variables are still referring to the ``Player`` instance, and so it's deallocated in order to free up its memory.
 Just before this happens, its deinitializer is called automatically, and its coins are returned to the bank.